 As a pedagogue, he is regularly invited to give masterclasses throughout Australasia, USA, UK and Singapore.
 In 2019 he will also teach on the faculties of the Keshet Eilon Violin Mastercourse in Israel and the Valdres Festival in Norway.
 A regular tutor for AYO chamber players, he has presented at national pedagogy conferences, AUSTA conferences and for several years designed and taught undergraduate and postgraduate pedagogy curriculum at several universities and delivered professional pedagogy courses in Sydney.
 He has participated twice in the Delay Starling Symposium at the Julliard School in New York and spent considerable time at the Yehudi Menuhin School in England observing renowned teacher Natasha Boyarsky.

 Robin holds Bachelor and Masters Degrees in Performance and Pedagogy studying with Alice Waten, and worked with Janet Davies in Sydney.
 Robin also studied with James Buswell at The New England Conservatory of Music in Boston, Beryl Kimber at the Elder Conservatorium in Adelaide, Pamela Dowsett and Jan Tawroszewicz in New Zealand and Felix Andrievsky and David Takeno in London.

-Robin is currently a Violin Artist at the Australian National Academy of Music in Melbourne, where he is now based.
+Robin is currently Resident Violin Faculty at the Australian National Academy of Music (ANAM) in Melbourne, where he is now based.
 He plays a Gagliano workshop violin, Naples, 1784.